ABOUT LJMU HISTORY

 At LJMU History, we believe that organised activities beyond the classroom are fundamental to delivering a well-rounded university experience to our students.
 From their Induction Week through until their Graduation Ceremony in the iconic Liverpool Cathedral, our students enjoy a range of quiz nights, field trips and balls that create a vibrant social community within LJMU History, and develop friendships that last through to graduation and beyond.

-This is in addition to the activities offered to students by the city of Liverpool itself, including attending gigs in the world-famous Cavern Quarter or touring events at the Echo Arena, partaking of a night out in Concert Square and, of course, enjoying the football at two of the country's most legendary grounds.
-It is not for nothing that Liverpool has been voted by students themselves as the second best city in the country to live and study in.
+This is in addition to the activities offered to students by the city of Liverpool itself, including attending gigs in the world-famous Cavern Quarter or touring events at the M&S Arena, partaking of a night out in Concert Square and, of course, enjoying the football at two of the country's most legendary grounds.
+It is not for nothing that Liverpool is regarded as one of the top cities in the country for students to live and study in.